Sitemark/exifr/.changeset/clean-camels-act.md

 "@sitemark/exifr": patch
 ---

-Fixed isBrowser check to work properly in test environments
+Fixed isBrowser check to work properly with newer versions of node